 Part One

-While I appreciate the comment, I disagree with the commentator and would like to clarify my perspective.
-In my opinion, gender roles are among the most important elements in tango.
-Tango would not remain the same dance if gender roles were changed or reversed (see The Gender Roles in Tango).
+While I appreciate this thoughtful comment, I respectfully disagree and would like to clarify my perspective.
+In my view, gender roles are a foundational aspect of tango.
+If we were to change or reverse them, tango would cease to be the same dance (see The Gender Roles in Tango).

 The central issue under discussion concerns the purpose of sex.
 Those who believe that sex is solely for pleasure argue that individuals can engage in sexual activities with any consenting partner, regardless of gender.
 From the perspective of liberalism and individualism, this is seen as a matter of personal freedom.
 Consequently, they advocate for society not only to recognize this as a right but also to establish legal frameworks that enable individuals to freely adopt this lifestyle.